MaskingTechnology/jitar/packages/reflection/README.md

-# Reflection package for Jitar
+# Jitar Reflection

-This package is used for reading and splitting [Jitar](https://jitar.dev) applications.
+This package provides dynamic and static reflection for JavaScript applications.
+It's used in the [Jitar](https://jitar.dev) project for analyzing and splitting applications, but can also be used as standalone library in any project.

 To add this package to your project run: